-Until recently, attaining permanent residency in Japan required a minimum of five and in most cases ten years of living continuously in Japan to qualify.
+Until recently, attaining permanent residency in Japan required a minimum of five and in most cases 10 years of living continuously in Japan to qualify.

-With this new legislation, that number has now come down to three years for some, and even as little as one year for certain, highly-qualified individuals.
+With this new legislation, that number has now come down to three years for some and as little as one year for certain, highly-qualified individuals.

 But before all you English teachers, students and salarymen and women get too excited about finally being able to get the permanent residence you always wanted, there are a number of caveats attached to these new regulations.

 The biggest catch?
 The offer only applies to highly-skilled foreign professionals.

 Unfortunately for me, it’s not a high school teacher, and it certainly isn’t a part-time writer either!